 Talentnook English Bridge Program

 As someone involved in the process of teaching English, it is necessary to lay the foundation of good English in the middle school itself.
-And to help you achieve this feat, Talentnook brings to you the English Bridge Program for 6th Graders.
+And to help you achieve this feat, Talentnook brings to you the English Reading and Writing Program for 6th Graders.

 Aimed at addressing English language learning gaps when transitioning from primary to middle school, the English bridge program will help your child build and strengthen their grasp of the basics of the English language.
 A strong foundation of English in middle school can pave a path of confident communication and academic success for your child.

-The English Bridge program features expert guidance by renowned vocabulary counsellors and linguists, it will ensure that your child develops the best of literary practices while improving their overall vocabulary for impactful conversations.
+The English Bridge program features expert guidance by renowned vocabulary counselors and linguists, it will ensure that your child develops the best of literary practices while improving their overall vocabulary for impactful conversations.